wottreng/nvidia_GPU_fan_speed_controller/README.md

 # nvidia_GPU_fan_controller
-monitor GPU temps and control GPU fan
+monitor GPU temps and control GPU fan speeds

 ## TLDR cli magic:
 copy and paste into your cmd line for installation